 Editing services for independent and self-publishing authors

 Hey!
-I'm Pat Goggins, a long-time nonfiction and fiction editor based in the Pacific Northwest.
-I help new and established writers bring their stories to life on the page and tell them to an audience.
+I'm Pat Goggins, a long-time fiction and nonfiction editor based in the Pacific Northwest.
+I help new and established writers bring their stories to life on the page and communicate them to an audience.

-Even if your manuscript doesn’t fall into one of these genres, reach out to me to see if we’ll be a good fit.
+Even if your manuscript doesn’t fall into one of these genres, reach out to see if we’ll be a good fit.

 My main distinction between dev editing and line or copy editing is that after a dev edit, the writer reworks the manuscript to address the issues brought up by the editor; with line and copy editing, the editor is the one doing the work directly to the copy in the manuscript.

-Also called “structural” or “substantive” editing, this is an in-depth look at all the big-picture elements of your manuscript.
+Also called structural or substantive editing, dev editing is an in-depth look at all the big-picture elements of your manuscript.
 It’s ultimately about whether your manuscript conveys its story, ideas, and message effectively and connects with the audience.

 Elements I’ll look at include: structure, organization, tone, voice, pacing, readability, and conciseness, as well as plot, story, character arcs, and much more.

-I’ll give you two deliverables: an extensive editorial letter (usually 10-20 pages) noting the strengths and weaknesses of the manuscript, and a version of your manuscript with extensive notes, comments, and tracked changes.
+I’ll give you two deliverables: an in-depth editorial letter (usually 10-20 pages) noting the strengths and weaknesses of the manuscript and a version of your manuscript with extensive notes, comments, and tracked changes.

-For a less expensive option, some writers prefer a beta read/manuscript evaluation, which just includes the extensive editorial letter (more below).
+For a less expensive option, some writers prefer a manuscript evaluation/beta read, which just includes the extensive editorial letter (more below).

 Typically, line editing is the medium level in the editing process: It’s done after the big-picture developmental edit and before the nitty-gritty copy edit.